I remember screaming inside, “This can’t be my life!”

 So though it wasn’t easy, I took control and became the Leading Lady of my life.

 Today, you will find me doing what I love.
 Spending time with my husband in our renewed marriage (we’ve moved out of California and are busy building a new life together.
 We call it Life 2.0), spending as much time as possible with our 3 grown children and beautiful grandchildren, and spending time in my faith which I had put aside.

 I’m also happily busy with my media company, SPB Media Entertainment Group, and I have returned to performing again with my performance company, SPB & Co.
 Why did I think I should ever retire from doing what I love??
 Because others said it was time?
 BS!
 I’m designing my life now.
 I’m owning my dreams.

 After turning my world around, I decided I had to see other women do the same.
-So after training with some of the industry’s most world-renowned experts, including Tony Robbins & Cloé Madanes, I developed my signature Leading Lady Solutions coaching programs to help other women conquer their fears, take bold action on their goals, live the life of their dreams, and build a legacy for generations to follow.
+So after training with some of the industry’s most world-renowned experts in life and health coaching – including Tony Robbins, Cloé Madanes, and Dr. Natasha Campbell-McBride – I developed my signature Leading Lady Solutions coaching programs to help other women conquer their fears, take bold action on their goals, live the life of their dreams, and build a legacy for generations to follow.

 I want to see women stop feeling like an extra – shrinking and hiding in the shadows.
 I want to see them take back control

 Take it from me (and I’m serious, here.
 No BS), no matter your past, your mistakes or pain, you can change your life!
 Just don’t wait.
 Don’t let one more moment go by living in fear or regret.
 Your future is depending on you!

 We don’t need more victims.
 What we need is strong women who are willing to battle their demons so they can lead and empower the next generation.